jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Exclusion: certain amounts from commercial undertakings (4) Subsection (2) does not apply to an amount of income that— (a) is derived by a local authority from—
-    (i) a council-controlled organisation linked by ownership or control to the local authority, other than a council-controlled organisation operating a hospital as a charitable activity on behalf of the local authority; or
+    (i) a council-controlled organisation linked by ownership or control to the local authority, other than a council-controlled organisation operating a hospital as a charitable activity on behalf of the local authority or a water organisation whose income is exempt under section CW 55BC; or
     (ii) an organisation linked by ownership or control to the local authority that is a port company, a subsidiary of a port company, or an energy company and that would be a council-controlled organisation in the absence of section 6(4) of the Local Government Act 2002; and
   (b) is neither rates nor a dividend.
 Exclusion: local authority as port operator